EarthZetaOrg/ai-trading-bot/docs/configuration.md

 ### Exchange configuration

-Freqtrade is based on [CCXT library](https://github.com/ccxt/ccxt) that supports over 100 cryptocurrency exchange markets and trading APIs.
+earthzetaorg is based on [CCXT library](https://github.com/ccxt/ccxt) that supports over 100 cryptocurrency exchange markets and trading APIs.
 The complete up-to-date list can be found in the [CCXT repo homepage](https://github.com/ccxt/ccxt/tree/master/python).
 However, the bot was tested with only Bittrex and Binance.